Biont/sway-launcher-desktop/README.md

 ### Setup a Terminal command
 Some of your desktop entries will probably be TUI programs that expect to be launched in a new terminal window.
 Those entries have the `Terminal=true` flag set and you need to tell the launcher which terminal emulator to use.
 Pass the `TERMINAL_COMMAND` environment variable with your terminal startup command to the script to use your preferred terminal emulator.
-The script will default to `urxvt -e`
+The script will default to `$TERM -e`

 ### Configure application autostart
 If you want to be able to autostart applications , this script provides a function to handle them for you.
 Simply run `sway-launcher-desktop.sh autostart` in your `.bashrc`, at the end of your i3/sway config, or wherever else you deem fit.